Ross Taylor

 TEAMS

-Ross Taylor has been a fulcrum of New Zealand's batting across formats for more than 10 years, a period that has brought consistent Test success, especially on home soil, and the appearance in consecutive World Cup finals.
-In the mid-2000s, he was just what New Zealand need in the wake of the mass of departures from their batting line-up: an aggressive top-order batsman capable of taking up the challenge to world-class attacks.
-In only his third ODI, Taylor hammered a superb 128 against Sri Lanka at Napier in 2006 and he followed it up with 84 at better than a run a ball in his first ODI outside New Zealand, at Hobart against Australia in January 2007.
-He scores heavily from the pull and from slog-sweeping the spinners (and sometimes the quicks).
+In the mid-2000s, Taylor was just what New Zealand needed in the wake of a mass of departures from their batting line-up: an aggressive top-order batter capable of taking on world-class attacks.
+In his third ODI, in 2006, Taylor hammered a superb unbeaten 128 against Sri Lanka in Napier, and he followed it up with 84 at better than a run a ball in his first ODI outside New Zealand, in Hobart against Australia early the following year.

-Back in Test cricket, a career-best 290 came against Australia at the WACA in late 2015 and in 2019 added a third double century to his tally with 200 against Bangladesh.
+Back in Test cricket, a career-best 290 came against Australia at the WACA in late 2015, and Taylor filled his boots on the mid-2016 tour of Zimbabwe, with scores of 173, 124 and 67, all unbeaten, in the two Tests.
+In 2019 added a third double-century to his tally, 200 against Bangladesh.

-Although the body started to cause some issues, he remain key to the one-day side as they began the next four-year cycle when Williamson took over the captaincy from McCullum.
-One of his finest innings came against England, in Dunedin, in 2018 when he was batting on one leg due to injury and scored an unbeaten 181 to a big chase.
-At the 2019 World Cup he was key to New Zealand's impressive semi-final victory over India with a fine half-century in tricky conditions.
+He remained key to the one-day side as they began the next four-year cycle under Williamson.
+One of his finest innings came against England in 2018, when he scored an unbeaten 181 in a big chase, batting on one leg due to injury.
+At the 2019 World Cup he was key to New Zealand's impressive semi-final victory over India with a fine fifty in tricky conditions.
+Two years later, he hit the winning runs in the inaugural World Test Championship final, also against India, to give New Zealand their maiden world title.

 Ross Taylor Career Stats